 What are Markup Tools?

-Markup or drawing tools are software platforms or browser-based solutions that allow users to visually annotate, comment, and review digital content such as websites, PDF files, images, design mockups, Figma files, etc. These tools streamline feedback, clarify bug reports, and organize review cycles between agencies, dev teams, and clients, turning a messy feedback process into clarity.
+Mark up or drawing tools are software platforms or browser-based solutions that allow you to visually annotate and comment on digital content such as websites, PDF files, images, design files, Figma files, etc. These software platforms streamline feedback, clarify bug reports, and simplify workflows for agencies, dev teams, and clients, turning a messy feedback process into clarity.

-Website-specific markup tools enable direct, in-context annotations right on live web pages, automatically capturing technical data to simplify developer fixes.
-Design and PDF markup tools focus on enhancing creative workflows, ensuring compliance, and facilitating document reviews.
+Website-specific mark up platforms enable direct, in-context annotations right on live web pages, automatically capturing technical data to simplify developer fixes.
+Design and PDF tools focus on enhancing creative workflows, ensuring compliance, and facilitating document reviews.

 Website